Central sets and infinite monochromatic exponential patterns: Recalls to algebra of ultrafilters and central sets

 The following is a classical result in the theory of semigroups.

 \begin{itemize} \item \textbf{Ellis's Lemma}. \emph{In every right compact topological semigroup there exist idempotent elements.} \end{itemize}

-In particular, there exist idempotent elements in $(\beta\N,\oplus)$, that is, \emph{idempotent ultrafilters} $\U$ such that $\U\oplus\U=\U$.
-That class of ultrafilters has the utmost importance in applications to combinatorics, beginning with the following fact, first pointed out by F. Galvin:\footnote {~When Fred Galvin isolated that property in 1970, the existence of idempotent ultrafilters was still an open problem.}
+In particular, for every semigroup $(S,*)$ there exist idempotent elements in $(\beta S,\circledast)$, that is, ultrafilters $\U$ such that $\U\circledast\U=\U$.
+That class of ultrafilters has the utmost importance in applications to combinatorics, beginning with the following fact, first pointed out by F. Galvin in the case of $(S,*)=(\N,+)$:\footnote {~When F. Galvin isolated that property in 1970, the existence of idempotent ultrafilters in $(\beta\N,\oplus)$ was still an open problem.}